What is the Happy Cube?

 Snafooz is common in the USA.

 There are also six mats.
-A 6x6-square forms the basis of a piece, not
+A 6x6-square forms the side of

 (Drawing by Xandur, USA)